-Florida Family Law FAQs
+Orlando, Florida Family Law FAQs

 The Law Offices of Sean Smallwood, P.A. in Orlando represents clients in all types of family law matters, including divorce, paternity, and child custody issues.
 Here, we answer some frequently asked questions about getting divorced in Florida with the goal of setting you on the right track for handling your divorce in a manner that empowers you, rather than breaks you down.
 Acquiring knowledge is the first step to dealing with divorce smartly and with strength… calling us is the second.

 In Florida, an uncontested divorce does not require a trial, but you will still need to appear in court before a judge.
 And when you go before the judge, you must take a Final Decree with you for the judge to sign.
 The judge will ensure you’ve completed the necessary paperwork within the guidelines of Florida law, and he or she may ask you some basic questions about the information on the forms.
-However, the judge will not provide legal advice or provide a thorough auditing of the paperwork, which is why it’s important to consult with an experienced Florida family law attorney even if your divorce is uncontested.
+However, the judge will not provide legal advice or provide thorough auditing of the paperwork, which is why it’s important to consult with an experienced Orlando family law attorney even if your divorce is uncontested.

-How much does divorce cost in Florida?
+How much does a Divorce cost in Florida?

 The costs and fees for divorce in Florida vary widely.
 Generally, however, the more complex and contested the issues, the more the divorce will cost.
 When you meet with a Florida family law attorney, you’ll be able to get an estimate of the total cost of your divorce so you have a better idea what to expect.
-At The Law Offices of Sean Smallwood, P.A., we do not charge a substantial non-refundable retainer fee upfront (like some Florida divorce lawyers do).
+At The Law Offices of Sean Smallwood, P.A., we do not charge a substantial non-refundable retainer fee upfront (like some Orlando divorce lawyers do).
 Rather, we accept a smaller, refundable deposit that we bill against, and if your divorce costs less than we expected, you get the balance back.

-Will mediation help my divorce?
+Will Mediation help my Divorce?

 You may have heard of divorce mediation as a way to handle your divorce as amicably as possible, and many Florida counties have public or court-connected mediation services available, including the Ninth Judicial Circuit Court in Orange County.
-In mediation a neutral and impartial facilitator—the mediator—acts to assist you in resolving your divorce issues.
+In mediation, a neutral and impartial facilitator—the mediator—acts to assist you in resolving your divorce issues.
 It is an informal and non-adversarial process with the goal of helping you and your soon-to-be-former spouse reach a mutually acceptable divorce agreement, rather than spending time, money, and energy on a trial.
 At The Law Offices of Sean Smallwood, P.A., we support the use of mediation to settle divorce issues, and we can guide you through the divorce mediation process.